Jardiance® (empagliflozin) is indicated to treat heart failure with reduced ejection fraction (HFrEF). Credit: Boehringer Ingelheim.

 Jardiance was first approved as an adjunct to diet and exercise to improve glycaemic control in adults with T2D by the European Commission (EC) in May 2014 and by the US Food and Drug Administration (FDA) in August 2014.

-In December 2016, the FDA expanded Jardiance’s label to reduce the risk of cardiovascular death in adult patients with T2D and cardiovascular disease.
-The EC included cardiovascular death reduction data in the drug’s label in January 2017.
+In December 2016, the FDA expanded Jardiance’s label to reduce the risk of CVD in adult patients with T2D and cardiovascular disease.
+The EC included CVD reduction data in the drug’s label in January 2017.

-In October 2020, a supplemental new drug application (sNDA) for Jardiance was submitted to the FDA for reducing the risk of cardiovascular death or hospitalisation for heart failure in adults with HFrEF.
-The sNDA was accepted for review in January 2021.
+In October 2020, a supplemental new drug application (sNDA) for Jardiance was submitted to the FDA for reducing the risk of CVD or hospitalisation for heart failure in adults with HFrEF.
+The sNDA was accepted for review in January 2021 and Jardiance was approved for the indication in August 2021.

-The drug received marketing authorisation in Europe for symptomatic chronic HFrEF in June 2021, after a positive recommendation by the European Medicines Agency’s (EMA) Committee for Medicinal Products for Human Use (CHMP) in May 2021.
+The drug received marketing authorisation in Europe for symptomatic chronic HFrEF in June 2021, after a positive recommendation by the European Medicines Agency’s (EMA) committee for medicinal products for human use in May 2021.

 HFrEF causes and symptoms

-HFrEF, or systolic heart failure, is a complicated clinical condition characterised by structural or functional left ventricular dysfunction.
-It occurs when the heart muscle fails to contract effectively, resulting in 40% or less left ventricular ejection fraction (LVEF) or less blood being pumped out to the body than in a normal working heart.
+HFrEF, or systolic heart failure, is a complex clinical condition characterised by structural or functional left ventricular dysfunction.
+It occurs when the heart muscle fails to contract effectively, resulting in 40% or less LVEF, or less blood being pumped out to the body than in a heart that is working normally.

 More than half of all heart failure cases are caused by HFrEF.
 The condition is associated with inadequately oxygenated blood being supplied to tissues and organs.